JaxHodg/litebot-go/README.md

 - Used to mark messages as spoilers
 - lite-bot will delete and resend the message as a spoiler
 - `!spoiler` or `!spoiler https://discord.com/channels/123456789/123456789/123456789`

+## TODO

+- Move other's messages
+  -!move #other-channel to move the message in the new channel
+- Intro Music
+  - Users can set a music clip that will play when they join the voice channel
+  - Probably really annoying so limit clip length and/or number of daily plays
+- Queue system
+  - Useful for games like Among us or Animal Crossing where limited lobby size
+- React for role system
+  - Useful for big servers
+- Fix DMs
+  - Not really necessary right now
+  - Can't process DMs because it can't determine what Guild the message is from